khangnguyen0306/SWD392_NET1701_Group_abc/README.md

-# Exchange Used Website
+# Hotel Booking Website

-Welcome to our Exchange Used Website project!
-This application is designed to facilitate users in buying, selling, and exchanging pre-owned items.
-Utilizing modern technologies, it provides an intuitive and efficient platform for users to interact with.
+Welcome to our Hotel Booking Website project!
+This application is designed to provide users with a seamless experience in searching, booking, and managing hotel reservations.
+Built with modern technologies, it offers a responsive and user-friendly interface.

 ## Table of Contents
 - [Team Members](#team-members)